 Take up an indoor form of exercise

 - Pause outdoor jogging: It is important to keep exercising but jogging outdoors even in the evenings is not recommended.
 A healthy habit for Dubai summer would be to substitute this form of exercise with an indoor one.
+While jogging indoors, make sure that the air quality in the room is up to the mark.

 - Spinning class: Consider signing up for a spinning class.
 The group activity can leave you feeling more energetic during the heat.
 You will burn far more calories with this form of high-intensity training.
 Plus, you get to socialize and make new friends.